 Embracing a learning-by-doing approach and a focus on service culture, AUC is committed to adopting new pedagogies that develop its students into well-rounded individuals who are not only knowledgeable in their fields, but also actively engaged in society and the world around them.
 The Academic Community Engagement program integrates the service experience with academic course content.
 It is employed across all disciplines.
 The program moves students from classroom lectures, readings and discussions into the application of academic theories and innovative ideas through co-developmental, hands-on service for Egypt, the region and the world.
 Students are taught to see their surroundings as an extension of the classroom.

-The Office of International Programs offers AUC students a wide variety of study-abroad opportunities for a semester or an academic year.
+The Office of International Programs and Services offers AUC students a wide variety of study-abroad opportunities for a semester or an academic year.
 International study is an enriching experience that is valuable for students’ personal growth and career prospects.
 You can take your education abroad through AUC at one of our 60 affiliate universities or choose an outside university.

 AUC student can choose a university from the list of AUC exchange universities and spend the duration of a semester under the terms and conditions of each exchange partner school.